bgachara/bgachara.github.io/posts/databases.md

 ### MISC EXAMPLES

 - MD5 Hash
-  - create a very fast lookup on very large values.
-  - can work on multiple columns
+  - create a very fast lookup on very large values.It can work on multiple columns.
   - GENERATED ALWAYS AS()
   - good for strcit equality and constraint esp on logical units across columns